Last week, Google finished the rollout of its latest feature aimed at helping job searchers connect with employers who are seeking talent.

 What it Means for Your Career

 Any time a major player steps into the job hunting and career growth arena.
-Earlier this year, social network giant Facebook joined the crowd with its own job search feature.
+Recently, social network giant Facebook joined the crowd with its own job search feature.
 Now Google, the King of Search, is taking an active role in the job search as well.

 The most obvious effect here is that professionals will now have one more way to encounter new job opportunities listed by companies and marketing job agencies.
 That means more chances for you to find your dream job–or greater chances a qualified candidate will encounter your open position.